Demon Days: Recording

 Rapper Roots Manuva and Martina Topley-Bird appear on the track "All Alone" (the instrumental of which was partially recorded in Africa) and also recorded another track entitled "Snakes and Ladders".
 The track does not appear on the album or D-Sides, however, the track was sampled by Topley-Bird for her song "Soldier Boy", which appears as a B-side for her song "Poison" which features Roots Manuva and features a production credit for Gorillaz.
-The track can be heard partially on the Gorillaz documentary-film Bananaz, and is also sampled on the track "Intro".
+Although the track was not used on Demon Days or D-Sides, the line "Who put the chemicals in food chain?", said by Manuva in the song, was sampled on the album track 'Intro'.
+The recording of 'Snakes and Ladders' can be seen on the Gorillaz documentary Bananaz where the sampled line is called "an amazing hook" by Albarn.

+Then from October to November 28th 2004, the team working on Demon Days moved Pierce Room Studios, also known as Pierce Entertainment, to complete overdubs and final mixing.
+From January 10th to 12th, the album was mastered at Masterdisk, in New York, by Howie Weinberg.